 This is a beautiful camping area on a large lagoon which adjoins Lago Fagnano.
 Access is easy on a gravel road which leaves RN 3 south of Tolhuin and just north of Lago Escondido so it is a good halfway stop between Tolhuin and Ushuaia.

 The sites are scattered in a wooden area on the lagoon which is popular with fishermen and there is plenty of space for tents and trucks.
-There are fireplaces and lots of wood around, but no other facilities.
+There are no facilities other than basic tables and benches.

 There are some nice strolls around the lagoon and onto the shores of Lago Fagnano, which stretches all the way to Chile.
 Walk west down the shoreline for some great mountain views.